Game Connectivity and Adaptive Dynamics: Introduction

-\item Turning to game dynamics, we use our enumeration of connectivity properties in games to show (Theorem \ref{thm:conv}) that: \begin{myquote} \emph{There is a simple adaptive dynamic that is guaranteed to lead to a pure Nash equilibrium in all but a small fraction of generic games that have one}. \end{myquote} By `simple dynamic' we mean a dynamic that is uncoupled (i.e.\ a player's strategy depends only on the actions of other players and on their own preferences), stationary (i.e.\ time-independent), and 1-recall (i.e.\ no more than the last period's play is available to each player), and when we say that a dynamic is `guaranteed to lead to a pure Nash equilibrium' we mean that, starting at any action profile, the period-by-period play almost surely reaches a pure Nash equilibrium in finite time and, once there, never leaves it. \cite*{young2004strategic} shows that the best-response dynamic with inertia, which is a simple adaptive dynamic, is guaranteed to lead to a pure Nash equilibrium in every weakly acyclic game.\footnote{Under the best-response dynamic with inertia, in each period, each player $i$ independently best-responds to the current environment with probability $p_i \in (0,1)$ and does not update their action with probability $1-p_i$.} Our result follows from the observation that this is trivially also true in connected games.
+\item Our characterization of the above game classes gives us insights into the `typical' structure of games, and this has important implications for adaptive dynamics.
+Indeed, we use our enumeration of connectivity properties in games to show (Theorem \ref{thm:conv}) that: \begin{myquote} \emph{There is a simple adaptive dynamic that is guaranteed to lead to a pure Nash equilibrium in all but a small fraction of generic games that have one}. \end{myquote} By `simple dynamic' we mean a dynamic that is uncoupled (i.e.\ a player's strategy depends only on the actions of other players and on their own preferences), stationary (i.e.\ time-independent), and 1-recall (i.e.\ no more than the last period's play is available to each player), and when we say that a dynamic is `guaranteed to lead to a pure Nash equilibrium' we mean that, starting at any action profile, the period-by-period play almost surely reaches a pure Nash equilibrium in finite time and, once there, never leaves it. \cite*{young2004strategic} shows that the best-response dynamic with inertia, which is a simple adaptive dynamic, is guaranteed to lead to a pure Nash equilibrium in every weakly acyclic game.\footnote{Under the best-response dynamic with inertia, in each period, each player $i$ independently best-responds to the current environment with probability $p_i \in (0,1)$ and does not update their action with probability $1-p_i$.} Our result follows from the observation that this is trivially also true in connected games.
 Our result contrasts with the aforementioned impossibility result of \cite*{hart2003uncoupled,hart2006stochastic} which states that there is no simple adaptive dynamic that is guaranteed to lead to a pure Nash equilibrium in every (generic) game that has one.
-Our result does not overturn this impossibility, but it does limit its scope.
+Our result does not overturn this impossibility, but it limits its scope.